 Freeze Protection operation: The circulator will activate (green LED rapid pulse or 3 flashes) if the water temperature in the solar collectors approaches freezing point.
 This occurs in very cold conditions, such as overnight and very early in the morning before sunrise.
 The purpose of the Freeze Protection operation is to prevent freezing of water in the solar collectors and solar pipe work.
 The circulator will remain on for at least nearly seven (7) minutes and until the hot sensor measures a water temperature at a safe level above freezing from the storage tank.
-This process will repeat whenever the water temperature in the solar collectors approaches freezing on page 18.
+This process will repeat whenever the water temperature in the solar collectors approaches freezing point.
+Refer to "Freeze Protection operation" on page 18.